mincraftplayer69/app-dev/README.md

 This follows the journey of Shinichi Kudo turned into an elementary schooler named Conan Edogawa, who lives together with his childhood friend Ran Mouri.
 Conan helps Ran's dad, Kogoro Mouri a private detective, solve cases hoping that it would lead him to the men in black who turned his body into a child and bring them to justice.

-> "A detective who uses his deductive powers to corner a suspect, and then does nothing to stop them from committing suicide, is no better than the murderer himself." - *Conan Edogawa*
+> "A detective who uses his deductive powers to corner a suspect, and then does nothing to stop them from committing suicide, is no better than the murderer himself." - *Kudo Shinichi*

 This is a really good series with unique twits and I highly recommend you watch it!